-Many organizations are combining the principles of Lean Manufacturing, Theory of Constraints, and Six Sigma into one program and labeing it Lean Six Sigma.
+Lean Six Sigma is the combination of principles from Lean Manufacturing, Theory of Constraints, and Six Sigma into one program.

-All three of them have a collective goal to improve the process performance towards a target (improve the mean), improve customer satisfaction and more profitable.
+All three of them have a collective goal to improve the process performance towards a target (improve the mean) and reduce variability, improve customer satisfaction, and profitability.

-You may fall short of satisifying the customer if using anything short of all three.
+You may fall short of satisfying the customer if using anything short of all three principles.
 Any of the three are beneficial but may not be enough alone to get the best results.

 A successful project will have controllable inputs that provide consistent and accurate output.
 This type of result requires the collective use of all three methodologies.